Zzackllack/School-projects-ggl/Sek 2/ReadMe.md

 ## Technologies Used
 - **Java**: All projects and assignments are written in Java.
-- **IDE**: Various Integrated Development Environments (IDEs) such as Visual Studio Code, IntelliJ IDEA, and Eclipse were used for development.
+- **IDE**: Various Integrated Development Environments (IDEs) such as Visual Studio Code, IntelliJ IDEA, and STS were used for development.

 ## Getting Started
 To get started with any of the projects in this folder, follow these steps: